jordimas/open-dubbing/README.md

 * Build on top of open source models and able to run it locally
 * Dubs automatically a video from a source to a target language
-* Supports multiple Text To Speech (TTS) engines
+* Supports multiple Text To Speech (TTS) engines (Coqui, MMS, etc)
 * Gender voice detection to allow to assign properly synthetic voice
+* Support for multiple translation engines (NLLB, Apertium, etc)
+* Automatic detection of the source language of the video (using Whisper)

 # Roadmap

 Areas what we will like to explore:

-* Automatic detection of the source language of the video (using Whisper)
 * Better control of voice used for dubbing
-* Support for TTS systems
 * Optimize it for long videos and less resource usage
 * Support for multiple video input formats